jbrowell/HEFTcom24/README.md

 "[...]\Getting Started\auto_submitter.py"
 pause
 ```
-Naviage to thorugh Control Panel to the Task Scheduler and schedule this batch file to be run each day in time to make your submission before the 10:20am (UK time) deadline.
+Navigate to thorough Control Panel to the Task Scheduler and schedule this batch file to be run each day in time to make your submission before the 10:20am (UK time) deadline.